prasoonghosh/stock-market-analysis/README.md

 ## Installation
 To install the required libraries, run the following command in your terminal:

-    * pip install pandas matplotlib scikit-learn yfinance PySimpleGUI backtrader pyfolio
+    * pip install pandas matplotlib scikit-learn yfinance warnings os-sys seaborn numpy pandas-datareader tk

 ## Usage
 To use this project, follow these steps: